isomerpages/moe-queenswaysec/_academics/Humanities.md

 #### ADDITIONAL PROGRAMMES

-Students with passion and aptitude in the Humanities get opportunities to take part in national-level competitions.
-These competitions include the NUS Geography Challenge and the MOE History Challenge.
-Students also get to engage in real-life learning through learning journeys, such as visits to Parliament House on Sitting Days in Parliament.
+The yearly Humanities Day offers a series of enrichment activities for students to extend their learning about the world around them.
+The Humanities department organizes learning journeys to various organizations for students to learn beyond the confines of the classroom.
+Students get to learn more about the various cultures in Singapore and visit places of historical value.
+Besides being exposed to topics related to History and Geography, students are also exposed to current affairs issues through the talks organized for them.

-The Humanities Week is carried out each year to showcase student learning and promote national and global awareness.
-Through the showcase of student projects from the Humanities and Commerce subjects, students get to learn more about Singapore and the world we live in.
+Students with passion and aptitude in the Humanities are encouraged to take part in national-level competitions.
+These competitions include the NUS Geography Challenge and the MOE History Challenge, the ASEAN Symposium and the United Nations Mock Conference.
+Students get to observe Parliament sessions in action on Sitting Days in Parliament.
+They also took part in conversations with external stakeholders as such the EU@School programme.

 <img src="/images/hum3.png" style="width:60%">